 Yes, saving $2000 per month is good.
-Given an average 7% return per year, saving a thousand dollars per month for 20 years will end up being $1,000,000.
-However, with other strategies, you might reach over 3 Million USD in 20 years, by only saving $2000 per month.
+Given an average 7% return per year, saving two thousand dollars per month for 20 years will end up being $1,000,000.
+However, with other strategies, you might reach over 3 Million USD in 20 years, saving only $2000 per month.

 To begin with, let’s take a look at a few significant benefits that one can realize from savings: